zday294/arcane-religion/README.md

 ## Why did you make this?
 What's this thing even trying to do?

-That's a long story, and givent that most people who read a README are just trying to get an app running, I have elected to move that long story to [LONGSTORY.md](LONGSTORY.md).
-It will explain a lot, including what prompted all this, the process I'm attempting to represent with the application, a description of previous attempts to quantify this process, and a brief explanation of the math going on here (an explanation from someone who barely understands it himself mind you, so it will be like one sentence followed by a link to the Wikipedia article about the math).
+That's a long story, and given that most people who read a README are just trying to get an app running, I have elected to move that long story to [LONGSTORY.md](LONGSTORY.md).
+It will explain a lot, including what prompted all this, the process I'm attempting to represent with the application, a description of previous attempts to quantify this process, and a brief explanation of the math going on here (an explanation from someone who barely understands it himself mind you, so it's really just a link to the Wikipedia article about the math and an incredibly rough to explanation summary).

 ## Why are there C files in here?